 Contact me anytime via e-mail at Info@MOMmuseum.org

-Who Should Take This Class: This course is appropriate for serious students, including college students, professionals, and para-academics (laypeople) interested in expanding their knowledge base.
-Materials are presented from an interdisciplinary perspective, and are devoted to the issues, experiences, topics, history, and culture of mothers, mothering, and motherhood.
-This class can also serve as a launching point for those hoping to write about motherhood and whom may wish to submit to the Journal of Mother Studies (JourMS) for publishing credit.
+Who Should Take This Class: This course is appropriate for all students, including college students, professionals, interested mothers, and para-academics (laypeople).
+Materials are presented from an interdisciplinary perspective and are devoted to the issues, experiences, topics, history, and culture of mothers, mothering, and motherhood.
+This class can also serve as a launching point for those hoping to write about motherhood.
+Those in need of publishing credits may also wish to submit to the Journal of Mother Studies (JourMS).

-This course is offered online, therefore you may take your time completing the materials presented here.
-Plan on a total of 6, 1-hour videos with optional additional reading, and a final course evaluation.
+This course is offered online only.
+You may proceed at your own pace but, the course runs for six weeks (depending on your schedule).
+You may take your time to complete the materials presented here.
+Plan on a commitment of 4-6 hours a week and 6, 1+ hour videos with optional additional reading.
+There will be a final course evaluation.

-To gain a greater understanding of the history, context, and praxis of motherhood in the U.S.
+To gain a greater understanding of the history, context, activism, and praxis of motherhood in the U.S.

 GRADING AND BRIEF ASSIGNMENT DESCRIPTIONS:

 This class is not graded in a traditional format.
 It is a certificate program only

 – This is currently a certificate program only –